project-everest/everest-ci/README.md

 One can skip CI by putting `***NO_CI***` in the commit message.

-One can connect to the VSTS web interface via https://msresearch-ext.visualstudio.com/Everest -- if you don't have access, that's an issue, ask us to get access.
+One can connect to the Azure DevOps web interface via https://msr-project-everest.visualstudio.com/Everest -- if you don't have access, that's an issue, ask us to get access.

 ## Build summary:
 -  **Everest-CI-Windows** - Check that the designated revisions of all projects (in hashes.sh) lead to a successful build & run of mitls.exe